prashant-shahi/Dgraph-Prometheus-Grafana/README.md

+# Dgraph-Prometheus-Grafana

-# Install Prometheus and Grafana
+Instructions to setup Prometheus and Grafana for a Dgraph cluster.

 ## Installation